rlpowelljr/spatial-analysis-in-r/Airport_Analysis.md

 ```

 # Appendices
-This section will show the full code without interspersed text that does not consist of comments within the code itself.
+This section will show the full code of the analysis scripts.

 ## Appendix A: Complete Analysis

-## Appendix B: Airport Location
+## Appendix B: Airport Location from openflight.org

 ```r
 # File url